guptanaitik46/PrepFeelers/README.md

 📚 What is PrepFeelers?

-PrepFeelers is a full-stack React app that generates custom CBSE Class 10th PYQ-based tests using Google Gemini AI.
+PrepFeelers is a fullly responsive React app that generates custom CBSE Class 10th PYQ-based tests using Google Gemini AI.
 It’s designed to simulate the real board exam experience — from timed test papers to chapter-wise feedback and smart performance analysis with secured login/logout.

 🌟 Key Features